SendiAp/Remaining/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## Did you hear about the guy who invented Lifesavers?
+They say he made a mint.